gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

 <!--Mod Browser Message Start-->

-- Fixed a `ModLoadTask` issue that could make the "Pre-loading mod resources..." task crash
+- Fixed a possible race condition for the initial `ModLoadTask` setup that affected a couple users
+- Made public some new `.CatchErrors()` extensions for coroutines